Tulsa police shooting investigated by Justice Department

 In addition, both the US Department of Justice and state authorities have launched investigations into the officer-involved shooting.

-Danny C. Williams, US Attorney of the Northern District of Oklahoma, said prosecutors will attempt to determine whether a federal civil rights violation had occurred.
+Danny Williams, US Attorney of the Northern District of Oklahoma, said prosecutors will attempt to determine whether a federal civil rights violation had occurred.
 Authorities refused to immediately answer additional questions due to the ongoing investigation.

 Jack Henderson, a Tulsa council member, said that authorities would get to the bottom of what happened Friday night.
 In the meantime, Henderson called for Tulsa "to remain a strong city, a together city" free of the violence and conflict seen in other cities across the US.